jimbraithwaite/jim/pages/living-with-leukaemia.md

 Thoughts, then, quickly turned to prognosis.
 Are there any treatments?
 If so, what?
 What is the death rate?
 How long do people live?

 The news wasn't great.
-The 'median survival' (there it is again), from the point of diagnosis to death was **4 years**.
+The 'median survival' (there it is again), from the point of diagnosis, to death, was 4 years.

 One of the problems, I was told, is that CML can remain undetected for some time, so it was unclear how long I'd had the disease.
 Could have been 6 months, could have been 18 months.
 Doing the quick maths on that one didn't make for happy reading.

 I was told there was no specific cause, no hereditary predisposition, merely an extremely unfortunate chromosome mutation.
 I recall being told at the time that I had more statistical chance of winning the lottery that being diagnosed with CML at 17.
 I know which I'd have preferred.

-It is more common in males than in females (1.4:1) and appears more commonly in the elderly with a median age at diagnosis of 65 years.
-Exposure to ionising radiation is a risk factor, based on a 50 fold higher incidence of CML in Hiroshima and Nagasaki nuclear bombing survivors.
+CML is more common in males than in females (1.4:1) and appears more commonly in the elderly with a median age at diagnosis of 65 years.
+Exposure to ionising radiation is a risk factor, based on a 50-fold higher incidence of CML in Hiroshima and Nagasaki nuclear bombing survivors.

 I was advised against having children, as it wouldn't be fair on them.